Archives Oct. 21, 2004

 I was asked to explain my understanding of superstring theory (such as it is) on the weekend, particularly the aspect where there is a fundamental limit to the size of objects, that is, why there can be a string, but nothing below a string.

 A few weeks (maybe a month now) ago, Tim pointed out that for all intents and purposes he's unable to follow my code.
 As a result he's uncomfortable with the idea of working with it.
-I'm accustomed to programming fairly large systems (e.g. OpenGLContext, Tpresence's Holodesk, Tpresence's Portals, that ...
+I'm accustomed to programming fairly large systems (e.g. OpenGLContext, Tpresence's Holodesk, Tpresence's Portals, that kind of thing, systems with multiple ...

 Also discovered (thanks to Richard Muller, who's been doing a lot of work testing on Fedora Core) that the PyOpenGL release isn't propagating across the SourceForge mirrors for some reason.
 Hopefully just some glitch in SF.
 One mirror has picked them up, and they are available from the root site as well.